Catholic Church in the Middle East

 The Catholic Church in the Middle East is under the spiritual leadership of the Pope in Rome.
 The Catholic Church is said to have traditionally originated in the Middle East in the 1st century AD, and was one of the major religions of the region from the 4th-century Byzantine reforms until the centuries following the Arab Islamic conquests of the 7th century AD.
 Ever since, its proportion has decreased until today's diaspora tendency, mainly due to persecution by Islamic majority societies.
-In most Islamic countries, the Catholic Church is severely restricted or outlawed.
-Significant exceptions include Israel and Lebanon.

 The largest group remaining in the Middle East is the Maronite Church based in Beirut, Lebanon, an Eastern Catholic church in full communion with the Pope and the rest of the Catholic Church.

 For specific nations (including Eastern Catholic churches), see: